 A written document executed by an individual appointing an “attorney-in-fact” to manage his/her financial affairs upon incapacity.
 More than one person can be appointed to serve and the “power” can be immediate or springing.
 If the power is springing, it will spring into effect upon some future event (i.e. incapacity certified in writing by two physicians).

-The person or persons nominated in the Last Will and Testament (the “Will”), formally appointed by the Surrogate’s Court, to settle the deceased’s estate pursuant to the direction in the Will.
+The person or persons nominated in the Last Will and Testament (the “Will”), and formally appointed by the Surrogate’s Court, to settle the deceased’s estate pursuant to the direction in the Will.
 The Executor/Executrix works with an attorney to settle the estate by paying any claims, taxes and/or estate related expenses out of the estate’s monies.

 Family Limited Partnership:

-The estate planning technique by which certain assets can be transferred to family members at discounted values during life, while retaining a certain element of control.
+The estate planning technique by which certain assets can be transferred to family members at discounted values during

 Generation Skipping Tax: